Dice Roller guide

 The Dice Roller is for quick, casual random rolls.
 It shows every die, the subtotal, the modifier, and the final total so the result is easy to check.

-The formula in plain language
+The logic in plain language

 In plain language: The roller generates each die as a random whole number from 1 through the number of sides, adds the rolls together, then applies the modifier.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a filled-out example before copying the answer.

-If that sounds abstract, use the example cards on the calculator page.
-They show a complete set of inputs and the kind of answer you should expect.
+The example cards on the tool page show a complete input and the kind of answer you should expect.

 How to read the answer

-Read the headline result first.
-Then look at the smaller supporting lines because they explain the parts behind the answer, such as totals, units, ranges, or formula steps.
+Read the main result first.
+Then check the smaller lines for the totals, units, ranges, counts, or formula steps behind it.

 • The main answer is the final total after the modifier.